 The glymphatic connection is the most mechanistically compelling link between sleep and neurodegeneration.

 Amyloid-beta peptides, produced normally by synaptic activity, accumulate in the interstitial space during wakefulness.
 During deep sleep, glymphatic flow clears these peptides.
-Sleep deprivation impairs this clearance: one night of acute sleep deprivation increases amyloid-beta concentrations in human CSF by approximately 25-30% (Lucey et al., 2019).
+Sleep deprivation impairs this clearance: one night of acute sleep deprivation increases amyloid-beta concentrations in human cerebrospinal fluid by approximately 25-30% (Shokri-Kojori et al., 2018, Proceedings of the National Academy of Sciences).

 • Epidemiological studies find 30-40% higher dementia risk in chronic short sleepers

-• Midlife sleep disorders (particularly sleep apnea) predict later Alzheimer's diagnosis
+• Midlife sleep disorders (particularly obstructive sleep apnea) predict later Alzheimer's diagnosis

-The directionality is partially bidirectional (Alzheimer's also disrupts sleep architecture), but the mechanistic case for sleep deprivation contributing to Alzheimer's pathology is compelling.
+The directionality is partially bidirectional (Alzheimer's also disrupts sleep architecture), but the mechanistic case for sleep deprivation contributing to Alzheimer's pathology is strong and growing.
+For related reading on how the brain processes information, see how memory works.

 The Social Jetlag Problem

 School start times (typically 7-8am) and standard work hours (typically 8-9am start) are systematically misaligned with adolescent and evening chronotype biology.
-Adolescent circadian rhythms shift approximately 2-3 hours later at puberty — a feature of normal neurodevelopment, not behavioral choice.
-A teenage "owl" forced to wake at 6am for school is experiencing the biological equivalent of a 3am wake-up for an extreme morning type.
+Adolescent circadian rhythms shift approximately two to three hours later at puberty -- a feature of normal neurodevelopment documented by Mary Carskadon at Brown University, not a behavioral choice.
+A teenage owl forced to wake at 6am for school is experiencing the biological equivalent of a 3am wake-up for an extreme morning type.

-Studies of school start time changes show dramatic effects: when Seattle high schools shifted start time from 7:50am to 8:45am, average sleep duration increased by 34 minutes and median grade point average rose by 4.5%.
+Studies of school start time changes show dramatic effects: when Seattle high schools shifted start time from 7:50am to 8:45am in the 2016-2017 school year, a study by Dunster et al. (2018) published in Science Advances found that average sleep duration increased by 34 minutes and median grade point average rose by 4.5%.
 Attendance improved, tardiness fell, and student-reported mental health improved.
-The American Academy of Pediatrics recommends middle and high school start times no earlier than 8:30am.
+The American Academy of Pediatrics recommends middle and high school start times no earlier than 8:30am -- a recommendation that, as of 2022, California became the first US state to mandate by law.

-A 2019 study (Depner et al.) found that weekend recovery sleep restored some metabolic markers (caloric intake returned toward normal) but did not reverse the cognitive deficits accumulated during weekday restriction, and the weight gain from weekday restriction was not reversed by weekend sleep.
+A 2019 study by Depner et al., published in Current Biology, found that weekend recovery sleep restored some metabolic markers (caloric intake returned toward normal) but did not reverse the cognitive deficits accumulated during weekday restriction, and the weight gain from weekday restriction was not reversed by weekend sleep.
+Perhaps most troublingly, participants who attempted weekend recovery and then returned to restricted sleep showed even worse metabolic outcomes than those who were continuously restricted -- suggesting that the sleep-wake cycling pattern itself may cause additional harm.

-More importantly, irregular sleep timing — different sleep and wake times on weekdays vs. weekends, known as "social jetlag" — is itself a health risk independent of total sleep amount.
-Each hour of social jetlag is associated with approximately 11-16% increased risk of metabolic syndrome.
+More importantly, irregular sleep timing -- different sleep and wake times on weekdays versus weekends, known as social jetlag -- is itself a health risk independent of total sleep amount.
+Research by Wittmann et al. (2006) demonstrated that each hour of social jetlag is associated with approximately 11-16% increased risk of metabolic syndrome.

-The prescription from sleep science is consistent: adequate nightly sleep (7-9 hours), at regular times, in a dark cool environment, without alcohol or late caffeine.
-This is simple; it is also in fundamental conflict with how most modern people live.
+The prescription from sleep science is consistent: adequate nightly sleep (seven to nine hours), at regular times, in a dark cool environment, without alcohol or late caffeine.
+This is simple advice; it is also in fundamental conflict with how most modern people live.

-For related concepts, see how sleep works, what boosts the immune system, and why we procrastinate.
+For related concepts, see how sleep works and why we procrastinate.

 Frequently Asked Questions